simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/abandontransaction.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.13.1*
+*Example from Bitcoin Cash Node 0.13.1*

 Abandons the transaction on your node.